 Our main focus is on inpatient care, meaning you’ll stay with us and get the support you need every step of the way.

 While we’re all about giving you the best benzo addiction treatment and medical detox in Massachusetts, we know addiction is more than just medical.
 It often comes from deep-seated problems and hurts that people want to escape.
 So, while you’re here, we’ll work together to tackle those issues and give you the tools to keep going strong even when you leave.

 Medically Assisted Benzo Detox in MA

-Medically assisted benzo detox in MA is a spin on inpatient rehab care that involves providing controlled doses of legal versions of drugs.
-We gradually reduce the dose throughout the treatment process, which eases the shock to the brain and enables it to return to normal function more slowly.
-This is an evidence-based method to improve success rates, reduce post-withdrawal symptoms, and help people return to an independent, drug-free life.
+Medically supervised detox is a spin on inpatient rehab care that involves providing controlled doses of legal versions of other drugs.
+We gradually reduce the dose throughout the treatment process, which eases the mental adjustment, ultimately improving the process’s quality.

 An Emphasis on Patient Experience

 At Mayflower Benzo Detox in MA, we’re all about making things as easy as possible for you.
 Our facility is comfortable and welcoming, with spaces to chill and chat with others who are on the same journey.

 While we’re great at what we do, we know that beating addiction is a team effort.
 So, even after you leave our care, we’re not done helping you.